MACHINE LEARNING CURATION

 ABOUT THIS SERIES

 It has also been interesting documenting the learning process through the act of painting.
-Painting is seen as a valuable, resource intensive process, while software development is quick.
-I am spending resources painting results of instantaneous calculations that are in development.
+Painting is seen as a valuable, resource intensive process, while software processing is quick in comparison.
+I am spending valuable resources painting results of instantaneous algorithms.

 The paintings are titled based on Google’s untrained TensorFlow Inception Classification model.
-Untrained means it is downloaded from Google and that I have not trained the model for my specific task.
-Their model classifies images to objects, so the software suggest what the abstract painting is.
-It is interesting to take a second look at abstract art and consider how its been seen by the code.
-For example, hockey puck, bird house, sweet potato, bulletproof vest are only some of the objects it has found in the paintings.
+“Untrained” means it is downloaded from Google and has not trained for my specific task.
+The untrained Tensorflow Inception model classifies images to objects, so the software suggest what the abstract painting could be.
+It is interesting to take a second look at abstract art and consider how its been visually interpreted code.
+For example the software has classified paintings as hockey puck, bird house, sweet potato, bulletproof vest as some of the objects.
 If you want to learn more about this process check out this page.